gbrueckl/connectors/powerbi/README.md

 It supports all possible variations that are supported by Power Query/M so you can also build complex partition filters.
 - `IterateFolderContent` - some data sources (like Azure Data Lake Store Gen1) do not automatically expand all sub-folders to get the single files.
 To make the function work with those data sources you can set `IterateFolderContent=true`.
 Please be aware that this option can have negative performance impact!
+- `TimeZoneOffset` - Apache Parquet has no built-in data type for timestamps with offset hence all timestamps are stored physically as UTC.
+As Delta Lake is also based on Apache Parquet, this also applies here.
+So, to explicitly change the timezone for all timestamps that are read from the Delta Lake table, you can use `TimeZoneOffset="+02:00"`.
+The resulting columns will then be of type DateTimeZone with the offset of `+02:00` and the DateTime-value shifted by +2 hours.
+The parameter supports the following format only: [+|-][HH:mm]
 - additional options may be added in the future!

 # Known limitations